 After adding the Network Service to the Event Log Readers group, reboot the domain controllers for the change to take effect.

 Step 2: Create a policy on the domain controllers to set the Configure target Subscription Manager setting.

-You can create a group policy for these settings and apply the group policy to each domain controller monitored by the Defender for Identity standalone sensor.
-The following steps modify the local policy of the domain controller.
+You can create a group policy for these settings and apply the group policy to each domain controller monitored by the ATA Gateway.
+The steps below modify the local policy of the domain controller.

 Run the following command on each domain controller: winrm quickconfig